-- 4. Based upon the results of the Fair Housing Choice Housing Provider survey, the top three barriers to fair housing choice for renters in Auburn are as follows: - #1 Lack of available decent rental units in affordable price ranges - #2 Lack of adequate public transportation - #3 Lack of educational resources about tenant responsibilities - 5.
-Based upon the results of the Fair Housing Choice Housing Provider survey, the top three barriers to fair housing choice for owners in Auburn are as follows: - #1 Down payment/closing cost - #2 Mortgage lending application requirements - #3 Attitude of immediate neighbors - 6.
-The following are comments from respondents to the Fair Housing Choice Housing provider survey:
+- 4. Based upon the results of stakeholder meetings with housing providers and producers, the top three barriers to fair housing choice for renters in Auburn are as follows: - #1 Lack of available decent rental units in affordable price ranges - #2 Lack of adequate public transportation - #3 Lack of educational resources about tenant responsibilities - 5.
+Based upon the results of stakeholder meetings with housing providers and producers, the top three barriers to fair housing choice for owners in Auburn are as follows: - #1 Down payment/closing cost - #2 Mortgage lending application requirements - #3 Attitude of immediate neighbors